tubemogul/puppet-aerospike/README.markdown

 ### Defining credentials for XDR

-To define credentials of remote cluster(s) for XDR in separate secured file '/etc/aerospike/security-credentials\_$DC\_name.txt', use:
+To define credentials of remote cluster(s) for XDR in a separate secured file '/etc/aerospike/security-credentials\_$DC\_name.txt', use:

 ```puppet